 Some natural treatments for hormonal acne involve:

-- Eating an anti-inflammatory diet – Probiotic foods, such as yogurt, kefir and cultured vegetables; high-zinc foods (those with acne tend to be low in zinc) like grass-fed beef, chickpeas, pumpkin seeds and cashews; vitamin A and C-rich foods like berries, greens like kale and spinach, sweet potatoes, carrots, peppers, and citrus fruits; fibre-rich foods like vegetables, fruits, nuts, seeds and legumes; high-quality protein foods such as grass-fed beef, organic chicken, wild-caught fish and free-range eggs; liver-supporting foods like cruciferous vegetables (e.g. broccoli and cauliflower), leafy greens; and high-fibre fruits, such as berries, pears and apples.
+- Eating an Anti-Inflammatory Diet: Probiotic foods, such as yoghurt, kefir and cultured vegetables; high-zinc foods (those with acne tend to be low in zinc) like grass-fed beef, chickpeas, pumpkin seeds and cashews; vitamin A and C-rich foods like berries, greens like kale and spinach, sweet potatoes, carrots, peppers, and citrus fruits; fibre-rich foods like vegetables, fruits, nuts, seeds and legumes; high-quality protein foods such as grass-fed beef, organic chicken, wild-caught fish and pasture-raised eggs; liver-supporting foods like cruciferous vegetables (e.g. broccoli and cauliflower), leafy greens; and high-fibre fruits, such as berries, pears and apples.

-- Avoiding certain foods – Dairy, gluten, refined grains, caffeine, processed foods, alcohol, processed meats, refined sugar, and foods with trans fats.
+- Avoiding certain foods – Dairy, gluten, seed oils, refined grains, caffeine, processed foods, alcohol, processed meats, refined sugar, and foods with trans fats.

 - Getting enough sleep – About 7-9 hours per night.